Looney Tunes: Rabbits Run

-Looney Tunes: Rabbits Run is a 2015 American animated direct-to-video adventure comedy film based on the 2011 TV series The Looney Tunes Show, produced by Warner Bros.
+Looney Tunes: Rabbits Run is a 2015 American animated direct-to-video adventure comedy film in the Looney Tunes franchise produced by Warner Bros.
 Animation.
-It is the first new Looney Tunes direct-to-video film in nine years since Bah, Humduck!
-A Looney Tunes Christmas.
-The film was directed by Jeff Siergey, a supervising animator on Space Jam and lead animator on Looney Tunes: Back in Action.
-He was also a director on The Looney Tunes Show.
-It was released on August 4, 2015 by Warner Home Video, but it was released early on July 7, 2015 on Vudu and Walmart.
+It is the first new Looney Tunes direct-to-video film since Bah, Humduck!
+A Looney Tunes Christmas was released nine years prior.
+The film is a standalone follow-up of The Looney Tunes Show which was made shortly after the series ended, and shares much of the same crew as that series, including director Jeff Siergey, who had also been a supervising animator on Space Jam and lead animator on Looney Tunes: Back in Action.
+It was released on August 4, 2015, by Warner Home Video, but it was released early on July 7, 2015 on Vudu and Walmart.

 Plot

 From his headquarters, NSA General Foghorn Leghorn, his intern Pete Puma, and spy Cecil Turtle oversee an operation on a mountain in the central Mexican jungle.
 The objective of the operation is to extract a rare flower, as the agents believe it to be the world's most powerful weapon.
 However, they are beaten to it by Speedy Gonzales.
-In New York City, Lola Bunny is tired of working for Giovanni Jones at the Acme department store perfume counter.
+In New York City, Lola Bunny is bored of working for Giovanni Jones at the Acme department store perfume counter.
 She accidentally damages the store, gets fired and takes a long, awkward ride home in Bugs Bunny's taxi.
 Arriving in her apartment, she screams when she sees a mouse, even though it is her landlord, Speedy.
 He gives her the flower as a gift, unaware it is being watched by the NSA.

 General Leghorn sends agent Elmer Fudd to watch the flower, though Lola uses it to create her perfume, which has a side effect of invisibility.
 She doesn't notice as she accidentally sprays her eye, forcing her to wash it out, rendering her visible.
 Cecil sends his goons to get it, but Lola backs out the window and falls to Bugs' taxi below.
 On the way down, the perfume makes the wall invisible exposing, in successive apartments.
-General Leghorn puts out a reward of $500,000 for Bugs and Lola, and Yosemite Sam, who was preparing to rob a bank in Times Square (with just a short-range water pistol), learns of it and apprehends them.
+General Leghorn puts out a reward of $500,000 for Bugs and Lola, and Yosemite Sam, who was preparing to rob a bank in Times Square (with just a short-range water pistol), learns of it and detains them.
 However, he refuses to hand them to the NSA or the NYPD until after he gets the money, and a one-sided gunfight ensues.
-Lola and Bugs escape and slip down a storm drain.
+Lola and Bugs escape down a storm drain.